yasl-lang/docs/expressions/operators.md

 * **+** unary plus
 * **-** unary minus

-Float division always returns a _float64_.
-Integer division and modulo are only defined for _int64_ values.
-All other arithmetic operators return an _int64_ if both operands are _int64_, otherwise it returns a _float64_.
+Float division always returns a _float_.
+Integer division and modulo are only defined for _int_ values.
+All other arithmetic operators return an _int_ if both operands are _int_, otherwise it returns a _float_.

 ## Bitwise Operators
 YASL supports the following bitwise operators: